-I’m currently volunteering as a Spanish Intern for Outreach360, a virtual impact program that connects teachers with Latin American students through English classes and Spanish discussions.
+I’m currently volunteering as a Spanish Intern for Outreach360, a virtual impact program that connects teachers with Central and Latin American students through English classes and Spanish discussions.
+I was working with Nicaragua, the Dominican Republic, Colombia and Guatemala.
 I began volunteering for Outreach360 in the fall of 2020 through their fall virtual internship that lasted eight weeks, starting in October.
 My latest internship is a twelve-week program that lasted from late January to late April, 2021.

 What made you pursue a virtual international internship?

 The COVID-19 pandemic limited opportunities to travel and connect with students in-person, so I decided to pursue a virtual international internship to expand my experience working in education, to connect with international students, and to practice my Spanish skills with native speakers.
 Through virtual lessons and discussions, I now have the unique opportunity to gain a cross cultural perspective and connect with students from different countries.
 Moreover, I have the opportunity to connect with those students through language and a shared passion for learning.

 I also chose to complete a virtual internship because I’m constantly pursuing opportunities to expand my experience in education and to become aware of different cultural practices and values.
 As a future early childhood educator, I know I’ll be working with families and children from diverse backgrounds and cultures.
 When building relationships with these students and families, it’s essential that I have an open mind and am able to integrate their values and culture into my classroom.
 As a virtual intern, I’m constantly interacting with another culture, learning with every interaction.